iWhatty/ohkami-v0.23.5-to-0.24-migration-notes/docs/FORMAT_v0.24.md

 `IntoBody` supplies the outgoing `CONTENT_TYPE` and a method to serialize to bytes.

+For JSON data most handlers accept or return `format::JSON<T>` where `T` is a `serde` serializable type.
+Multipart uploads expose files using the `File` struct which includes filename and content type metadata.
+If you need a custom encoding such as protocol buffers implement both traits and you can seamlessly use the type in request parameters or responses.

 See the source files under `format/builtin/` for simple examples of these traits in action.